What to do next if you think you might have ADHD: diagnosis & treatment

 Let's clear up a few common myths about ADHD:

-Myth 1: ADHD is not real: ADHD is a scientifically recognised condition - it’s one of the most researched conditions in mental health out there.
+• Myth 1: ADHD is not real: ADHD is a scientifically recognised condition - it’s one of the most extensively researched conditions in mental health out there.
 There is a huge body of work that verifies the impact of ADHD on addiction, relationships, educational attainment, work performance etc. Absolutely huge.

 Brain imaging studies have shown that the brains of people with ADHD not only work differently, but they look different.
-So, no, everyone isn’t ‘a little bit ADHD’ anymore than ‘everyone’s a bit socially awkward’ is like autism.
+So, no, everyone isn’t ‘a little bit ADHD’, anymore than ‘everyone’s a bit socially awkward’ is like autism.
 It is often impairing in some ways for people who have it.

-Myth 2: Only kids have ADHD: While it's often diagnosed in childhood, many adults have ADHD (and many were missed in their childhoods).
+• Myth 2: Only kids have ADHD: While it's often diagnosed in childhood, many adults have ADHD (and many were missed in their childhoods).
 For the vast majority of us it’s a lifelong condition.

-Myth 3: Everyone with ADHD is hyperactive: Nope, again.
+• Myth 3: Everyone with ADHD is hyperactive: Nope, again.
 They can be the quiet, shy type at the back of the class who actually performs quite well academically.

-That’s because there are three types of ADHD: inattentive, hyperactive-impulsive, and combined type.
-Some people only have inattentive symptoms, especially adults, which can present quite differently.
 To make things even more confusing, females present differently to males as we are socialised very differently and are often more adept at masking our symptoms.

-Myth 4: ADHD is caused by bad parenting: ADHD is not caused by bad parenting.
+• Myth 4: ADHD is caused by bad parenting: ADHD is not caused by bad parenting.
 This myth stops people actually getting help as they feel it’s their issue to deal with as a parent.

 It's a complex condition that involves genetic, environmental, and neurological factors - and it’s 80% heritable meaning that one of your parents or your kids are likely to have it.

-Myth 5: Medication is the Only Solution: While medication can be very helpful, it's not the only solution, and often not a quick fix.
-Usually treatment requires a combination of coaching, lifestyle changes, support and education.
+• Myth 5: Medication is the only solution: While medication can be very helpful, it's not the only solution, and often not a quick fix.
+Contrary to popular belief, stimulants like Ritalin or Vyvanse are not the only options - there are many possibilities.

-Living well with ADHD
+STEP 6: Living well with ADHD

 It's important to remember that ADHD doesn't define who you are; it's just a part of you.
-Many successful, entrepreneurial and creative individuals have ADHD.
+You still have your own character, preferences, strengths, family histories, attachment styles etc.

-Our world is neurotypical, that’s really the only reason you have struggled.
-You’re expected to sit down for 8 hours a day from a young age and manage in a way that does not work for your brain and certainly not in today’s modern world with so many competing demands for our attention bombarding us.
+You’re expected to sit down for 8 hours a day from a young age and manage in a way that does not work for your brain and certainly not in today’s modern world with so many competing demands for our time and attention bombarding us.
+We’re often constantly living in a state of overwhelm and comparisonitis.

-Here are some tips for living well with ADHD:
+Tips for living well with ADHD

-ADHD is a real condition that affects how a person pays attention, controls impulses, and manages time, emotions and energy.
+Bottom line: ADHD is a real condition that affects how a person pays attention, controls impulses, and manages time, emotions and energy.

 With the right support, understanding, self-acceptance and a combination of treatments - and acknolwedgement of the struggles too - people with ADHD can lead fulfilling and successful lives, embracing their unique strengths along the way.

 And go gently with yourself.
 It can be confusing, overwhelming and very frustrating at times.
-There’s nothing wrong with you and this is not your fault! ❤️

 If you’d like to book a session to talk about your ADHD, your symptoms, ways you can better manage life - you don’t need to be diagnosed.